 So you miss a monthly payment and swear you’ll get caught up next month.
 But then life happens and you miss a few more payments.
 Now you’re worried that the debt will get sent to a collector.

-This information below can help you understand the collection process so you can make the right decisions a you move forward.
-If your debt is already in collections and you think you may be facing collector harassment, click here to ask for help .
+This information below can help you understand the collection process so you can make the right decisions as you move forward.

 One missed payment doesn’t mean your debt gets sent to a collector.
 Even with two or three missed payments, you still have time to catch up before the creditor writes your account off as a bad debt.